noahmuler/Little_Lemon/README.md

 ### Before running the server check the following:

 1. Run the following commands in the terminal:
-    - Change directory to the project folder using cd.
-(This folder will contain 'Pipfile' and 'Pipfile.lock')
+    - Change directory to the project folder using cd, like `cd Little_Lemon` (This folder will contain 'Pipfile' and 'Pipfile.lock')
-    - pipenv shell or python3 pipenv shell
+    - `pipenv shell` or `python3 pipenv shell`
-    - pipenv install or if error? pip install
+    - `pipenv install` or if error? `pip install`

 2. Database configuration (Found: Project Level 'settings.py'):